alxwxgx/repository/README.md

 # repository-Alec William Gregerson

-A repository to show techniques with various programming tools like python, sql, microsoft power bi, and microsoft excel --python notebooks are accesible with jupyter notebooks or google colaboraty
+A repository to show references that give techniques with python --python notebooks are accesible with jupyter notebooks or google colaboraty